 The Nimbus-5 Electrically Scanning Microwave Radiometer (ESMR) data set consists of gridded brightness temperature arrays for the Arctic and Antarctic, spanning 11 December 1972 through 16 May 1977.
 The data were gridded to a polar stereographic projection at 25 km resolution and adjusted to partially remove instrument drift and sensitivity shifts.
 The ESMR instrument senses horizontally polarized radiation at a frequency of 19 GHz.
 Daily data that could not be adjusted are missing from this updated data set.
 Data are in 2-byte integer flat-binary format, and are available via FTP.

-Parkinson, C., J. Comiso, and H. J. Zwally.
+Parkinson, C. L., J. C. Comiso, and H. Zwally.
 1999.
-Nimbus-5 ESMR Daily Polar Gridded Brightness Temperatures.
-Boulder, Colorado USA: National Snow and Ice Data Center.
-Digital media.
+Nimbus-5 ESMR Polar Gridded Brightness Temperatures.
+Version 2. [indicate subset used].
+Boulder, Colorado USA: NASA DAAC at the National Snow and Ice Data Center.

 |Data format||Data consist of 2-byte integer arrays in flat binary format.|

 |Spatial coverage and resolution||North and south polar regions at 25 km gridded resolution|

 |Temporal coverage and resolution||All data are averaged daily.
 Temporal coverage is from 11 December 1972 through 16 May 1977.|